 But that’s okay!
-Because it made this hike even better.
+Because it made the hike to the Tin House even better.
 I parked at the big turnout down the road from McWay Falls about 500 feet and walked up Highway 1 into park headquarters.
 For Christmas Day, it was pretty packed full of people already leaving.
 (It was 10am when I got there.)

 The Tin House was a great place to stop for snacks and enjoy the view.
 The weather was perfect with nary a cloud in the sky and no fog in sight.
-From the Tin House, you can head back the way you came, you can take the Tin House Road, or you can the Tanbark Trail.
+From the Tin House, you can head back the way you came via the Ewoldson Trail.
+You can take the Tin House Road, or you can the Tanbark Trail.